doubleailes/guerilla-nodes/README.md

 more control on how the cell center is displaced from its original position.
 By default, the function jitters the cell position by a random vector.

+### Random number generator nodes

+#### Random
+##### Description

+This node generates a uniformly distributed random value for the given input vector.
+Even if they look similar, Color and Vector mode does not return the same output.
+Vector output is a normalized vector while Color is not.
+Make sure to choose the correct mode.

+##### Inputs

+- Mode: type of value to generate (Float, Vector or Color)
+- v: input vector for which to generate the random value

+##### Output